Amit-AK-07/TEN-AI-Academy/ai_academy/README.md

   ]
 }
 Notes
-Authentication and permission checks are currently disabled for ease of development.
-You can enable them by uncommenting the decorators or adding permission_classes.
+Authentication and permission checks are currently disabled for ease of developmentas this branch has not set up permissions for the protected views yet.

 When creating a Course, related Topic, Instructor, and Partnership entries can be nested in the request.
 Example (Response):